Finnoy Travel - Reviews, Stories and Tips

 • Using a mobile phone while driving is prohibited.

-• It's compulsory to carry a reflective vest, warning triangle, and spare tyre in your car.
-If you hire a car, make sure the car has this equipment.
+• It's compulsory to carry a reflective vest, a warning triangle, and a spare tyre in your car.
+If you hire a car, ensure it comes equipped with this necessary item.

 • The use of radar detectors is prohibited.